 Dundee City Council provides all local government services for the city of Dundee, which has a population of 148,270.
-The Council employs over 6,700 staff, making it one of the largest employers in the city, and has an annual gross revenue expenditure of around £600 million and a programme of capital investment in schools, housing, community facilities, roads, social care, leisure and sport of almost £400 million in the next five years.
+The Council employs over 6,700 staff, making it one of the largest employers in the city, and has an annual gross revenue expenditure of over £600 million and a programme of capital investment in schools, housing, community facilities, roads, social care, leisure and sport of over £450 million in the next five years.

-In December 2017, the Council adopted an ambitious Dundee Partnership City Plan 2017-2026 and Council Plan 2017-2022 with a clear vision to continue to transform the city over the next ten years to create jobs, social inclusion and improve the quality of life.
+In December 2017, the Council adopted an ambitious Dundee Partnership City Plan 2017-2026 and Council Plan 2017-2022 with a clear vison to continue to transform the city over the next ten years to create jobs, social inclusion and improve the quality of life.
 The plans were developed following extensive engagement with communities and consultation with partners, and include ambitious targets under five key themes of Fair Work and Enterprise, Children and Families, Health Care and Wellbeing, Community Safety and Justice and Building Stronger Communities.

 Key strategic priorities include raising levels of attainment for school leavers; responding to increased demand from an ageing population with significant health and social care needs; tackling major issues in relation to drugs; responding to the climate emergency; and reducing levels of deprivation and inequality.
-Gaelic is relevant to priorities such as attainment and equalities and will be included in the review of the City Plan and Council Plan to reflect new priorities following the Covid-19 pandemic, and for future plans as they are renewed or developed.
+The plans will be reviewed to reflect new priorities following the Covid-19 pandemic.